claudio-silva/grunt-angular-builder/README.md

  2 | Done        | Integration with CSS building tasks.
  3 | Done        | Integration with HTML templates building tasks.
  4 | Done        | Assets builder.
+ 5 | Done        | Non-module-based / non-angular-code javascript builder.
- 5 | Done        | Source paths export for extended integration with other Grunt tasks.
+ 6 | Done        | Source paths export for extended integration with other Grunt tasks.
- 6 | Done        | Plugin-based architecture.
+ 7 | Done        | Plugin-based architecture.
- 7 | In progress | Improve compatibility with 3rd-party libraries.
+ 8 | In progress | Improve compatibility with 3rd-party libraries.
- 8 | To do       | Even more documentation and more examples.
+ 9 | In progress | Even more documentation and more examples.

 # Documentation